Eighonet/parking-research/README.md

 # Datasets

-In this section we provide the links to the datasets used in our experiments.
-We used the following datasets: ACPDS, ACMPS, CNRPark, PKLot and self-collected dataset SPKL.
+In this section, we introduce the processed versions of datasets used in our experiments: ACPDS, ACMPS, CNRPark, PKLot and SPKL.

 Links to the datasets:
 - [ACPDS](https://sc.link/pN6X)